Herbert Lawrence

 General Sir Herbert Alexander Lawrence, GCB (8 August 1861 – 17 January 1943) was a general in the British Army, a banker and a businessman.

+He worked alongside Major Douglas Haig (Assistant Adjutant General) as Intelligence head of General French's staff during the Second Boer War, and was Haig's Chief of Staff in the final year of World War I.

 Early life

-Lawrence was born in London on 8 August 1861, the son of Sir John Laird Mair Lawrence, later Lord Lawrence and the Governor-General of India, and his wife Harriette Katherine Hamilton.
+Lawrence was born in Southgate, North London, on 8 August 1861, the son of Sir John Laird Mair Lawrence, later Lord Lawrence and the Governor-General of India, and his wife Harriette Katherine Hamilton.
 He was educated at Harrow School and the Royal Military College, Sandhurst.

 Military career

-Commissioned into the 17th Lancers as a lieutenant on 10 May 1882, he was stationed in India and promoted to captain on 25 February 1892 before he entered the Staff College, Camberley in 1894.
-After graduating in 1896 he was appointed a staff captain (intelligence) at the War Office.
+Commissioned into the 17th Lancers as a lieutenant on 10 May 1882, he was stationed in India and promoted to captain on 25 February 1892 before he entered the Staff College, Camberley in 1895.
+After graduating from Camberley in 1896 he returned to serve with his regiment, but not for long.
+He was then, in September 1897, appointed a staff captain (intelligence) at the War Office in succession to Henry Wilson, a future field marshal, before serving there as a deputy assistant adjutant general from May 1898.

 He was promoted to major on 22 November 1899, at the outbreak of the Second Boer War in South Africa.
-During the war, he served on the intelligence staff of Sir John French's cavalry division with Douglas Haig and received a brevet promotion to lieutenant colonel in the 16th Lancers on 29 November 1900.
+During the war, he served on the intelligence staff of Major General Sir John French's cavalry division with Douglas Haig and received a brevet promotion to lieutenant colonel in the 16th Lancers on 29 November 1900.
+In February 1901 he resumed his former role of DAAG at the War Office.
 For his service in the war, he was twice mentioned in despatches and received the Queen's South Africa Medal with six clasps.
-He stayed in South Africa throughout the war, which ended June 1902 with the Peace of Vereeniging.
+He stayed in South Africa throughout the war, which ended in May 1902 with the Peace of Vereeniging.
 Four months later, he was among 540 officers and men of the 17th Lancers who left Cape Town on the SS German in late September 1902, and arrived at Southampton in late October, when they were posted to Edinburgh.

 He resigned his commission in 1903 and became a city banker.
 He was also a director of the Midland Railway.
+He was promoted to lieutenant colonel while commanding the King's Colonials in April 1904.
+In April 1908, when the Territorial Force was created, he was made an honorary colonel.

-When the First World War started he was recalled for army service and became general staff officer of the 2nd Yeomanry Division, serving in Egypt and at Gallipoli.
-In June 1915 he was given the command of the 127th (Manchester) Brigade, part of the 42nd (East Lancs) Territorial Division.
+When the First World War started in August 1914 he was recalled for army service and became general staff officer of the 2nd Yeomanry Division, serving in Egypt and at Gallipoli.
+In June 1915 he was promoted to the temporary rank of brigadier general and given the command of the 127th (Manchester) Brigade, part of the 42nd (East Lancs) Territorial Division, a Territorial Force (TF) formation.